Those tiny, single-use toiletry bottles from hotels may soon be making their final trip to landfill.

 “Each 400 ml sealed pouch contains just 8g of recyclable plastic packaging and guarantees full formula traceability.
 The design is both aesthetic and ensures ease of use.”

 The Ecofill dispenser is made from either recycled and recyclable plastic with a translucent matt finish, or from recyclable transparent polycarbonate that can be coloured.
 In response to market demands, Groupe GM is also looking at the feasibility of a structure made from glass and aluminum.

-The company has produced two videos, one to demonstrate to install Ecofill, and another to show how to clean an Ecofill dispenser.
+The company has produced two videos, one to demonstrate how to install Ecofill, and another showing how to clean an Ecofill dispenser.